dart-lang/site-www/src/_articles/language/mixins.md

 _Written by Gilad Bracha <br>
 December 2012 (updated June 2018)_

+Looking for an introduction to mixins?
+See the Language Tour section on [Adding features to a class: mixins][].

 This article provides a brief theoretical presentation of the evolution of mixins in Dart.